 While the header photograph for this page might suggest that I still use film and a wet darkroom, I abandoned all of that, after nearly 40 years of it, for the digital world.

-My wife and I make our home on a small farm in rural northeastern Ohio.
+My spouse and I make our home on a small farm in rural northeastern Ohio.
 I have included a link to three of my essays on photography along with a general link to my other blog in the right side panel of this page.

 I hope you enjoy your time here.
 Please leave comments if you are moved to do so.